Cheers to our "talented" literature prize awardee. Your pain his gain !!!

-It was a happy day for Emilienne Hector Luce when she moved from No. 11 Kasr al-Nil Street (not far from Khalil Bey's legal practice at No. 6 Telegraph Street) and into her new home Giza.
+It was a happy day for Emilienne Hector Luce when she moved from No. 11 Kasr al-Nil Street (not far from Khalil Bey's legal practice at No. 6 Telegraph Street) into her new home Giza.
 The change of address was regarded a major move up society's totem pole.
 In time, her dour-faced, monocle-sporting husband would become a senior statesman and later senate president.

 Khalil Bey's high station gave Emilienne endless pleasure at the thought that she had become Cairo's leading hostess.
-Born into a modest French family, she reveled at the role of grande dame, a part she played to perfection thanks to an earlier brush with the French stage, a fact, which was not lost on Cairo's snobbish café society.
-According to Semeika "Emilienne was infinitely fond of frou-frou and trompète attire with an obsession for jewels which she wore for the most trifling occasions!"
+Born into a modest French family, she reveled at the role of grande dame, a part she played to perfection thanks to an earlier brush with the French stage, a fact which was not lost on Cairo's snobbish café society.
+According to Semeika "Emilienne was infinitely fond of frou-frou and trompète attire with an obsession for jewels which she wore for the most trifling occasion!"

-It was no secret that Khalil Bey (1877-1953) was enamored with everything French.
+It was no secret Khalil Bey (1877-1953) was enamored with everything French.
 French wife, French cuisine, French theatre, French culture, French architecture and thanks to his wife, French art.
-Between his marriage to Emilienne and the alleged purchase of Raphael Suares' mansion, Khalil Bey had effectively corralled his sentimental and material urges.
+Between his marriage to Emilienne and the alleged purchase of Raphael Suares' mansion, Khalil Bey had corralled his sentimental and material urges.
 The Giza house on the Nile couldn't have been more Parisian in either style or taste, and the decor was of the finest quality.

 Egged on by his wife, Khalil Bey became a compulsive art collector.
 Together with Prince Youssef Kamal (Victor Semeika's long-time friend and benefactor), Emile Miriel, Youssef Cattaui Pasha, Ali Ibrahim Pasha, Mohammed Taher Pasha, Henri Naus Bey, Sir John Home, Sir Robert Rolo, Aldo Ambron, Charles Boeglin and G. Fouad Abdel Malek (who had created Le Salon du Caire), Khalil Bey founded in 1924 La Société des Amis de l'Art.